SimonAmable/MySuccessAutomation/README.md

 ## Giving Credit Where It's Due: Credits and Acknowledgements 📚

-*   **Inspiration:** The architectural redesign of MySuccessAutomation was inspired by the innovative [AI Hawk](https://github.com/feder-cr/Jobs_Applier_AI_Agent)  (I read their README but havent used it yet because i got no time lolololololololololololol).
+*   **Inspiration:** The architectural redesign of MySuccessAutomation was inspired by the innovative [AI Hawk](https://github.com/feder-cr/Jobs_Applier_AI_Agent)  (I read their README but havent used it yet because i got no time lolol #SomeonePleaseGiveMeAJob).
 *   **A Heartfelt Thank You:** Big thanks to Adilet and all our amazing testers for their invaluable feedback and contributions.

 ---